Glayc3/Other/README.md

-just keep in mind this is a massive in joke with some friends so it'll probably not make sense to anyone
+just a place to dump my random crap i do